-There are quite a few factors that will influence your ability to drive.
-I will discuss these below.
-However please bear in mind that the only people who can offer you individual advice about driving are the members of your clinical team.
+Before I begin, please bear in mind that the only people who can offer you individual advice about driving are the members of your clinical team.
 Nothing that is said here should over-ride their advice.
 Driving before you are ready can be dangerous both for you and other people.

 Let's look at the factors that will affect your reaction time and driving skills as well as those that put you at risk of dislocating your hip.

-Medication is one factor that will affect your reaction time as it can slow down the time it takes to process information or make it hard for you to concentrate on driving.
+Medication is one factor that will affect your reaction time once you start driving after hip replacement surgery.
+It can dramatically slow down the time it takes you to process information or make it hard for you to concentrate on driving.
 However even if your brain is working fine your leg may not be able to react quickly.
 It is always a good idea to "practice" driving after a hip replacement before actually putting the key in the ignition.
 Sit in the car and pretend to drive (okay I know it sounds daft - but better daft than sorry).
 Can your leg switch quickly between accelerator (gas) and brake?
 Do you feel confident co-ordinating the clutch with the accelerator?
 If not, be patient, and wait a bit longer before setting off.

 (I've tried to write this so that it is clear whether you drive on the left or the right!)